 Investment Transactions and Income Recognition: For financial reporting purposes, investment transactions are recorded on the dates the transactions are executed.
 Realized gains and losses on investment transactions are determined using the specific identification method.
-Dividend income and capital gain distributions, if any, are recorded on the ex-dividend dates.
-Non-cash dividends, if any, are recorded on the ex-dividend dates at fair value.
+Dividend income and capital gain distributions, if any, are recorded on the ex-dividend dates at fair value.
 Dividends from foreign securities where the ex-dividend dates may have passed are subsequently recorded when the Fund is informed of the ex-dividend dates.
 Under the applicable foreign tax laws, a withholding tax at various rates may be imposed on capital gains, dividends and interest.
+Upon notification from issuers, a portion of the dividend income received from a real estate investment trust may be redesignated as a reduction of cost of the related investment and/or realized gain.
 Income, expenses and realized and unrealized gains and losses are allocated daily to each class based on its relative net assets.